-I will start with all the great advantages to starting your own midwifery practice:
+I will start with all the great advantages of starting your own midwifery practice:

 1. Control of your own schedule, services offered, and families you serve.

 You decide the office hours, fee schedule, mission, and values of your practice.
 You can take a vacation when you decide versus having to get approved by management.
 You can work 20hr or 100hr each week, versus a paid salary and being told when you are working and what you will be doing.

 You can charge whatever you would like for your care, choose how many births you will do each month, and decide how many hours you will invest into your practice.
 People will argue that I can only work so many hours so that does limit my income potential.
 Then I get people to think bigger than their own time restraints.
 You can hire as many midwives to be part of your team and transition into a business owner versus sole proprietor mindset.
 Quit thinking of only leveraging your time, but all the wonderful midwives that want to work for a well-established practice.

 3. You can make changes on a larger scale.

 Similar to the prior perk, you can make your practice as small or big as you want.
 You could create a birth center franchise across your entire state, like New Birth Company in Kansas with Cathy Gorden, CNM.
 You can provide midwifery care to many more families than if you were just a solo home birth practice.

 4. Tax benefits of being a business owner.

 There SO MANY advantages in the tax realm with deductions compared to being a W-2 employee.
 You can write off mileage, business meetings, supplies, home office, and continuing education. professional certifications, and much more!
 Retirement planning has so many better options for being a business owner than an employee.
 I could go on and on about all the tax benefits for entrepreneurial-spirited individuals.